grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 There are three ways configuration parameters can be modified:

-1. Copying the whole `mimir.config` value and modifying the configuration as text
 1. Setting parameters via the `mimir.structuredConfig` value (recommended)
+1. Copying the whole `mimir.config` value and modifying the configuration as text (discouraged, unless you want to stop upgrades of the chart to automatically update the configuration)
-1. Setting extra CLI flags for components individually
+1. Setting extra CLI flags for components individually (discouraged, except for setting availabiliy zone)

 See the [Example](#example-of-configuration-managed-with-helm) for a practical application.